Bardolph-Automation-Inc/bardolph/docs/main.rst

   duration 1.5 on all

-The `duration` parameter, which is described below, works to slowly turn on the lights over a period 1.5 seconds, which is a much nicer experience than abruptly turning them on with no ramp-up.
+The `duration` parameter causes the lights to power up over a period 1.5 seconds, which is a much nicer experience than abruptly turning them on with no ramp-up.

-You run the script with:
+This file is in the "scripts" directory, and you can run it with:

 .. code-block:: bash